-“Emergency Passport Kit” Contents:
+“Emergency Passport Replacement Kit” Contents:

-- Copy of your passport identification page,
+- A copy of your passport identification page

 - Proof of U.S. citizenship (such as a copy of your birth certificate, social security card or Certificate of Naturalization),

-- Airline ticket, booking confirmation or itinerary,
+- Airline ticket, booking confirmation or itinerary

 Trust us – you’ll thank your clever self for putting this together if your passport goes missing and you have to deal with the headaches of replacing it.